AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Improvements**

+Email Feedback Service (EFS)

+Email Feedback Service (EFS) is a scalable service which captures feedback from the Enhanced MTA directly, thus improving reporting accuracy.
+This capability is released as a private beta and will be progressively available to all customers in future releases.

+* All categories of feedback are now captured for complete and precise reporting.
+* Calculation of the Delivered indicator is now based on real-time feedback from the Enhanced MTA for improved accuracy and reactivity.
+* EFS solves the problem of delays with synchronous soft bounces reporting.

+For more information refer to the [detailed documentation](../../delivery/using/sending-with-enhanced-mta.md#efs).
+If you’re interested in participating in this private beta, fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=Wht7-jR7h0OUrtLBeN7O4Rol2vQGupxItW9_BerXV6VUQTJPN1Q5WUI4OFNTWkYzQjg3WllUSDAxWi4u) and we’ll get back to you.

+**Other changes**

 * Transfer speed has been improved for large tracking logs by using compression.

-**Other changes**

 * Workflow Heatmap has been improved to avoid timeouts when running workflows with multiple activities.
 (NEO-27423).
 * Fixed an issue which could allow an offer to be presented even if its end date was passed.
 Campaign Classic now takes into account the end date's whole timestamp rather that the date only.
 (NEO-27590)
 * The Google+ link has been removed from the **Social network sharing links** personalization block.